GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 ### Using the Docker image

 You will need to re-run the Docker container each time you wish to use GAMBIT.
-For basic guidance on how to use GAMBIT, please see the [Examples](/documentation/examples/) section.
+For basic guidance on how to use GAMBIT, please see the [tutorials section](/documentation/tutorials/).